Rules and Prohibited Items

 The College places a high priority on residence hall, apartment, cottage, and fraternity house safety.
 Twice each semester fire drills are held and everyone is expected to cooperate with the RAs and house managers who act as fire marshals.
 As described above, serious penalties are assessed against those violating fire and safety regulations or who in any way create a danger for others.
 Violations include failure to leave a building when a fire alarm is sounding, entering a building while the fire alarm is sounding or failure to cooperate with officials during a fire or fire drill.
-Resident advisors are to establish a meeting place for their residents at least fifty feet from the building and determine who is not present, if it is suspected that a student may be inside the building this information shall be immediately shared with fire and rescue personnel.
-These inspections will be performed by College staff and penalties may be assessed by the Fire Safety Department, Chairman of the Student Court and the Dean of Students if violations are discovered.
+Resident advisors are to establish a meeting place for their residents at least fifty feet from the building and determine who is not present.
+If it is suspected that a student may be inside the building, this information shall be immediately shared with fire and rescue personnel.

 - Feel the door with the back of your hand.
 If your door is very hot, DO NOT OPEN THE DOOR.
 In this event, open your window and sit on the sill.
 Wait for help.
 If the door is cool to touch, open it and leave the building.
 Close the door behind you.

 - Use primary fire exits (stairs and main doors) whenever possible.

 - If your primary means of exit is blocked, use the secondary exit.
 Your RA will inform you of the primary and secondary exit routes for your part of the residence hall; you can also consult the evacuation plan mounted in your hall.

 - Close your door when evacuating the building.
 This procedure can prevent the needless spread of fire within the building.

 - Do not panic.
 Leave the building as quickly as possible, but without bolting or becoming a part of the problem.